binod1023/SQL_Data_Cleaning-Housing-Data-/README.md

 ## Outline of Data Cleaning Project

-Convert given datetime to date format
+This short analysis project cleans housing addresses data by using SQL.

+Removed time from datetime format, so that only date is kept.

+Replaced null values with appropriate values.

-Break Property address to street address, city, and state, zip code
+Splitted property address to street address, city, state, and zip code.

-Replace null values with appropriate values

-Unify similar responses with single response
+Changed similar responses into single common response.